A Tuning for Guitar – How to Tune Your Guitar Into A-Standard

 A-D-G-C-E-A (lowest to highest)

-How to tune to Standard A tuning?
+How to Tune to Standard A Tuning

-Step-By-Step Tuning Guide for DADGAD tuning:
+Step-By-Step Tuning Guide for Standard A tuning:

 2. Then tune the 5th (A) string down a perfect 5th to D